jarzt-pham/wallet-manager/docs/implement.md

 - Domain and Database design
 - Infrastructure design
 - Source code structure
-- Code feature workflow
+- Use case workflow

+Due to the scope and time constraints, I haven't implemented all the API endpoints needed to fully interact with the features, such as viewing jobs, creating workdays for employees, etc. You can find the APIs I have provided for this evaluation here.

+Additionally, I have not implemented dead-letter handling and other advanced operations with the message queue.

 # Getting Started

 Based on the requirements of the company's evaluation, I can identify and plan the implementation of the database and the code flow.
 To update all employees in the system (table can has over 1 million records), which involves a large amount of processing, I will use a message queue to reduce the load.

 Since the task involves finance, I will use an RDBMS and apply normalization to store the data.